LaraTatiana-git/blog-actividad/README.md

 **Blog API Application**
-A RESTful API built with Express.js for managing blog posts and authors.
+An API built with Express.js for managing blog posts and authors.
 This application provides endpoints for creating and managing blog posts and authors with MySQL database integration using Sequelize ORM.

 **Features**